-Anglers who fish in Douglas, Grant, Pope, Stevens and portions of Todd county benefit from the management, habitat and oversight work of the Minnesota Department of Natural Resources' Glenwood area fisheries staff.
+Anglers who fish in Douglas, Grant, Pope, Stevens and portions of Todd county benefit from the fisheries management, habitat protection, and resource allocation oversight work of the Minnesota Department of Natural Resources' Glenwood area fisheries staff.

-Area Fisheries Supervisor Dean Beck and a staff of five full-time employees manage 82 fishing lakes and 180 miles of rivers and streams.
-These waters include popular fishing lakes such as Osakis, Miltona and Minnewaska and maintaining muskellunge populations in Lobster, Miltona and Oscar lakes.
+Six full-time employees manage 82 fishing lakes and 180 miles of rivers and streams.
+These waters include popular fishing destinations such as the Alexandria Chain, Osakis, Miltona and Minnewaska and muskellunge waters that include Lobster, Miltona and Oscar lakes.

 Stocking - Check the LakeFinder

 Contact our Glenwood staff

 Vacant Area supervisor Sue Mulville Office administrative assistant 320-634-7322 [email protected] Bill McKibbin Assistant area supervisor 320-634-7324 [email protected] Lindy Ekola Habitat specialist 320-634-7332 [email protected] Jerry Wendlandt Aquatic plant management specialist 320-634-7333 [email protected] Storm Kettelhut Fisheries technician 320-634-7331 [email protected] Mike McInerny Research biologist 320-634-7329 [email protected] Jeff Reed Research biologist 320-634-7330 [email protected] Nick Rydell Fisheries specialist 320-634-7327 [email protected] Chris Smith Fisheries specialist 320-634-7326 [email protected] Casey Schoenebeck Sentinal lakes program coordinator 320-634-7328 [email protected] Chris Uphoff Fisheries specialist 320-634-7325 [email protected]